harunhasic/auction-app/README.md

 7. After that, please set the git remote to the application.
 Do that as following - heroku git:remote -a Your-app-name .

-8. Now, enter the following git command  - git subtree push --prefix backend heroku master
+8. Now, git add . and git commit the changes and enter the following git command  - git subtree push --prefix backend heroku master

 9. If the push does not build the app, please double check if You specified the Procfile and system.properties correctly.